gitlabhq/gitlabhq/doc/release/monthly.md

 There are three changelogs that need to be updated: CE, EE and CI.

-Remove the DISCLAIMER text in the stable branches.
+Remove the Note text in the stable branches.

 ## Create RC1 (CE, EE, CI)